martinthomson/rfced-model/draft-thomson-rfced-model.md

-The process of RFC editing and publication takes inputs in the form of documents that are approved for publication by one of four streams (IETF, IRTF, IAB, and Idependent Submissions).
+The process of RFC editing and publication takes inputs in the form of documents that are approved for publication by one of four streams (IETF, IRTF, IAB, and Independent Submissions).
 The output is an RFC.

 Generally speaking, this system is successful if RFCs are produced at a rate approximating the rate that documents are approved for publication.
 In addition